lsms-worldbank/labeller/src/mdhlp/lbl_list_matching_vars.md

 __**neg**ate__ inverts the match.
 Rather than return variables with matching variable labels, this option returns variables whose variable label do not match.

 __varlist__ restricts the scope of the search to the user-provided variable list.
-By default, `lbl_var_lbl_matches` searches for matches in all variables in memory.
+By default, `lbl_list_matching_vars` searches for matches in all variables in memory.
 With __varlist__, the scope of the search can be narrowed.

 # Examples